What is diabetic retinopathy?

-Diabetic retinopathy is a common complication of Diabetes mellitus which compromses the retina's function.
+Diabetic retinopathy is a common complication of diabetes mellitus which compromses the retina's function.
 It is a pathology that appears when the retinal blood vessels deteriorate.
-These affected veins may become dilated, cause fluid to leak (plasma, lipids and/or blood) and may even become occluded, leaving part of the retina without any blood circulation.
-All the phenomena that occur because of diabetes may cause gradual damage to the structures of the eyeball, leading to severely deteriorated vision, which without treatment, leads to blindness.
+The affected veins may become dilated, cause fluid to leak (plasma, lipids and/or blood) and may even become occluded, leaving part of the retina without any blood circulation.
+All the phenomena occurring because of diabetes may cause gradual damage to the structures of the eyeball, leading to severely deteriorated vision, which without treatment leads to blindness.

 Surprisingly, even in advanced stages, diabetic retinopathy does not always cause eye discomfort.
 For this reason, diabetic patients should undergo regular eye check-ups.

 According to studies, the prevalence of diabetic retinopathy ranges from 6.3% to 26.1% in Spain.

 The main risk factors for the development of diabetic retinopathy are:

 - Duration of diabetes